 Measuring Tape

 A flexible measuring tape is essential for accurately measuring your dog’s dimensions.
-Choose a tape with clear markings that is long enough to measure various parts of your dog’s body.
+Choose a tape with clear markings long enough to measure various parts of your dog’s body.

 Pen and Paper

-To keep track of your dog’s measurements, have a pen and paper handy.
-Jotting down the measurements will help you in the process of selecting the right size harness.
+Have a pen and paper handy to keep track of your dog’s measurements.
+Jotting down the measurements will help you in the process of selecting the proper size harness.

 Measuring Your Dog’s Neck